Sunday, March 31 ~ 11:00 am (In person and on Zoom)

 Tea with the Ministers

-Make a cuppa, find a comfortable seat, and come take a civilized late afternoon break with your ministers and one another.
-Our next discussion prompt is “The New Orleans based band Cha Wa sings, “Music is my medicine.”
-What’s your medicine?”
-All are welcome!
+Make a cuppa, find a comfortable seat, and come take a civilized late afternoon break with Rev. Parisa, Rev. Beth, and one another.
+Our next discussion prompt is “Whether or not you believe in miracles, what is a miracle you are hoping for?”
+All are warmly welcome!

 Kundalini Yoga Class